PANCREAZE is indicated for the treatment of exocrine pancreatic insufficiency in adult and pediatric patients.

 • Irritation of the inside of your mouth.
 This can happen if PANCREAZE is not swallowed completely

 • Increase in blood uric acid levels.
-This may cause worsening of swollen, painful joints (gout) caused by an increase in your blood uric acid levels
+This may cause worsening of swollen, painful joints (gout) caused by an increase in your blood uric acid levels.
+This may occur if you have gout or renal impairment.
+Contact your healthcare provider if you experience pain, stiffness, redness or swelling of your joints.

 • Allergic reactions including trouble with breathing, skin rashes, or swollen lips